 NYCC Con Report

 This section includes pictures of cosplayers at New York Comic Con, which runs for five pages.
-Readers who enjoy looking at pictures of cosplay.
+Readers who enjoy looking at pictures of cosplay will appreciate this section.

 Additional reviews of Weekly Shonen Jump: